Working Family Payment

 |If you have:||And your weekly family income is less than:|

-If you are getting FIS you may also be entitled to the Back to School Clothing and Footwear Allowance.
+If you are getting WFP, you may also be entitled to the Back to School Clothing and Footwear Allowance.

-To apply fill in an application form for Family Income Supplement (pdf).
-You can get a copy of this form in your social welfare local office.
-If you need help to fill in this form, the staff in your social welfare local office or Citizens Information Centre can help you.
+To apply fill in an application form for Working Family Payment (pdf).
+You can get a copy of this form in your Intreo Centre or Social Welfare Branch Office.

-To make sure that your application for FIS is processed as quickly as possible, you should include your latest P60 form, 2 recent payslips, and a copy of your Certificate of Tax Credits for the current tax year with your application.
+To make sure that your application for WFP is processed as quickly as possible, you should send your most recent payslips with your application form.

-If you think you have been wrongly refused FIS you can appeal this decision.
+If you think you have been wrongly refused WFP, you can appeal this decision.